thethien8a/My-Cursor-Rules/global-rules/using-rules-solve-problems.md

 ### PHASE 1: DEEP UNDERSTANDING (REQUIRED)

 #### 1. MULTI-SOURCE RESEARCH
-*   **EXTERNAL RESEARCH:** Use at least 3 MCP tools to research on internet: brave-search + Bright Data mcp (scrape-batch) + context7 (prefer official docs; recent ≥ 2024)
+*   **EXTERNAL RESEARCH:** Use at least 3 MCP tools to research on internet: brave-search + Bright Data mcp (scrape-batch tool) + context7 (prefer official docs; recent ≥ 2024)
     *   First: using brave-search to search to find the most relevant information on internet
-    *   Second: using Bright Data mcp: scrape-batch tool to fetch all urls after you search by brave-search on internet
+    *   Second: using Bright Data mcp: scrape-batch tool to fetch all urls after you search by brave-search on internet (scrape 4-5 urls) (for more details)
     *   Third: using context7 to fetch the library/docs for coding task
+    *   Fourth: using OctoCode MCP for GitHub code research (implementation-first evidence)
+        *   When to use: whenever the task requires real code patterns, examples, or cross-repo comparisons.
+Prefer OctoCode over general web search for code-level answers.
+        *   Core tools:
+            - `githubSearchCode` (progressive queries; multiple angles in parallel)
+            - `githubViewRepoStructure` (understand layout; `path` + `depth`)
+            - `githubGetFileContent` (targeted sections via `startLine`/`endLine` or `matchString` with context)
+            - `githubSearchRepositories` (discover high-quality repos; filter by `language`, `stars`, `updated`)
+        *   Recommended usage:
+            - Start broad with 2-4 progressive `githubSearchCode` queries (semantic term, exact API/class, file pattern, topic+language) and run them in parallel.
+            - Narrow down with `githubViewRepoStructure`, then fetch exact files/sections using `githubGetFileContent` with `matchStringContextLines`.
+            - Cite evidence with owner/repo/path and relevant lines.
+Prefer popular/maintained repos (`stars`, `updated`).
 *   **INTERNAL KNOWLEDGE INTEGRATION:** Combine external research with your existing knowledge and expertise
 *   **SYNTHESIS:** Synthesize information from both external sources and internal knowledge to provide comprehensive analysis
 *   **PLANNING:** Call sequential-thinking to plan research approach
-*   **EXECUTION:** Run tool calls in parallel; limit to 3-5 calls per batch

 #### 2. PROBLEM DECOMPOSITION
 *   Use sequential-thinking mcp to break down the problem